+Aspect Details

-Aspect Details Reporting Required for Entities Owned by a Trust Yes, Chile requires trusts to disclose beneficial ownership under its anti- money laundering (AML) framework.
-People with Significant Control (PSC) Register Implemented.
-Register of Overseas Entities Not implemented.
+Reporting Required for Entities Owned by a Trust Yes, Chil beneficia money la

+People with Significant Control (PSC) Register Impleme

+Register of Overseas Entities Not imp

 Threshold for beneficial ownership 25%

 One of the key challenges in Chile is ensuring compliance, especially for entities with complex ownership structures.
 The absence of a register for overseas entities limits transparency in the international ownership of Chilean companies.